Are Nuts Good or Bad for Bodybuilding? (Pros & Cons)

 4. Nuts Can Contain a Lot of Sodium

-Can You Eat Nuts Before Workouts?
+Can You Eat Nuts Around Workouts?

-Leading up to a workout, your focus should be on consuming a meal high in carbs as this will provide the best energy source for your body during a workout (like one that incorporates potatoes).
-Both the fat and fiber in nuts will slow down how quickly your body can turn the carbs into energy, reducing the energy available.
+Leading up to a workout, your focus should be on consuming a meal high in carbs, as this will provide the best energy source for your body during a workout (like one that incorporates potatoes).

 She said: